snewmanri/snewmanri/README.md

 ## Hi there 👋
-My name's Sean and I'm a Software Developer based out of New England, USA.
+My name's Sean and I'm a Developer based out of New England, USA.
-I love all kinds of technology, but currently focusing interests on Javascript frameworks.

-Feel free to follow me, I'm happy to follow back.
-Interested to connect with others who are also passionate about tech and coding!
+Lova all kinds of technology.
+Recently working with JS and Python.

 <!--